372groupproject/milestones-team13-cnguyen32-zwiegand/README.txt

  With start the function with "when (flag) clicked", and then cause the cat sprite to say "Hello World!".

-We are learning Scratch is really optimized for graphic response, and not so much a console with text output that we see in other languages.
+We have learned Scratch is really optimized for graphic response, and not so much a console with text output that we see in other languages.
 The point of a Hello World function is to familiarize yourself with getting something to respond, and having the cat say Hello World is how we approached it.